Thank you for reading and reviewing! I hope you enjoy this chapter.

 "Wow, Sparky.
 Looks like you have another fan club that isn't all made up of a bunch of salivating, love-struck girls," Toph stage whispered before she chortled.
 She didn't need her eyesight to know Katara was glaring at her.

 Zuko ignored the annoying earthbender as he addressed the elderly couple.

 "Could you tell us why the people look like they have some kind of illness?"

 "Certainly, Fire Lord Zuko!" the old woman exclaimed before she exchanged a look with her husband.
 "Our water system was contaminated a few weeks ago when some kind of animal fell in the reservoir and drowned before rotting in the water."

-"Ew, gross," Sokka gagged, earning himself a smack at the back of his head by his future bride.
+"Ew, gross," Sokka gagged, earning himself a smack to the back of his head by his future bride.